ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 If `sbgrid` is not part of your output, then you do _not_ have access to the SBGrid software on {{ site.cluster.name }}.
 If you think this is a mistake, please [contact us].

+NOTE: SBGrid is only available on dev2, dev3, and the compute nodes.
+It is not installed on the login or data transfer nodes.
+(SBGrid is also installed on dev1, but many of SBGrid's programs have been compiled to be compatible with instructions for newer CPUs, so they no longer run on dev1.)

 ## Enable SBGrid